TasneemZh/Newspaper-SignUp/README.md

 -----------------

-You have to replace the *API key* and *Audience key* by making an account on Mailchimp (For more details, see app.js comments)
+You have to replace the *API key* and *Audience key* if you want to get into the database details, but first, you should have an account on Mailchimp (For more details, see app.js comments)

-Your changes take effect on your local server but not the site unless you deploy your git on Heroku after making an account on Heroku
+Your changes take effect on your local server but not the site unless you:

+1) deploy your project on Heroku after making an account on it

+2) push your project to Heroku each time you make changes on it

+NOTE: It takes some time for heroku to take effect after deploying and git-pushing

 -----------------